smartdevicelink/sdl_security_ios/README.md

 ### Renaming the Library
 In order to use this security library with SDL, an OEM must rename this library and classes.
 This is because a developer who wants to support multiple OEMS will have to add a security manager from each OEM.
 If OEMS use the same class names then it will be impossible for the developer to include more than one security library in their application.

-## Generating the Static Security Library
+## Static Security Library
 Once the security library has been configured by the OEM, it is used to generate a static library that developers add to their SDL iOS apps.
-The static library, **libSDLSecurityStatic.a**, can easily be built in Xcode using the **SDLSecurityStatic** target:
+The static library, **libSDLSecurityStatic.a**, can easily be built in Xcode using the **SDLSecurityStatic** target.

+### Generating the Static Security Library
 1. In the scheme menu of Xcode, set the active scheme to **SDLSecurityStatic**.
 1. Build and run the **SDLSecurityStatic** scheme (**Product > Build For > Running**).
 1. In the project navigator you will find the **libSDLSecurityStatic.a** build under **SDLSecurity > Products**.